 Now I’ll show you the step by step process that you need to follow in order to set up free Cloudflare CDN for Blogger.

 Also Check Out: How To Setup Free Push Notifications For Your Blogger Blog (And Get Tons Of Returning Visitors)

 - 1 HOW TO SETUP FREE CLOUDFLARE CDN FOR BLOGGER BLOG (STEP BY STEP PROCESS)

 - 3 [IMPORTANT] Prevent Cloudflare SSL Handshake Failure Error

 - 4 Some Cool Extra Features Of Cloudflare

 HOW TO SETUP FREE CLOUDFLARE CDN FOR BLOGGER BLOG (STEP BY STEP PROCESS)

 Requirements: Please note that you would need a custom domain in order to set up Cloudflare for your Blogger blog, as it does not support subdomains (subdomain.blogspot.com).
 You can get some custom domains (like .ml, .tk, etc.) for free.
 Although, I won’t recommend using free custom domains as those are usually considered to be spammy.
 (Note – .blogspot.com domains are excellent for SEO, they do not have any downside in terms of SEO ranking factors.)

 Go to www.cloudflare.com and signup with your e-mail address.

-Type your website’s address in the given field as shown above and click on the ‘Add site’ button.
+Type in your website’s address in the given field as shown below and click on the ‘Add site’ button.